aosabook/500lines/image-filters/image-filters.markdown

 in `WIDTH` and `HEIGHT`, to see different sizes.

 `background(0)` specifies a black background.
-Try changing the number passed into `background()` and see what happens — it’s the alpha value, and so if you only pass one number in, it is always greyscale.
+Try changing the number passed to `background()` and see what happens — it’s the alpha value, and so if you only pass one number in, it is always greyscale.
 Alternatively, you can call `background(int r, int g, int b)`.